karukuvelraj/chatbox/README.md

 # chatbox
-Chat Application using FastAPI
+A chat application developing with FastAPI.

-Users can chat with registered users.
+Registered users can chat with each other.

 Users can create groups and add members to enable group chats.